Health in Montenegro: Alcohol consumption

 According to the Montenegro Ministry of Health alcoholism is the most prevalent disease of addiction within Montenegro.
 There are an estimated 30,000 alcoholics within Montenegro out of approximately 620,000 inhabitants.
-Montenegrin's consume 12.8 litres annually.
+Montenegrins consume 12.8 litres annually.
 Average global consumption is around 7 litres per person.
 20% of Montenegro do not consume alcohol, making the consumption per capita higher.
-Total costs of GDP attributed to alcohol is between 2% to 5%.
+Total costs of GDP attributed to alcohol is between 2% and 5%.

 Legal minimum age for purchase of alcohol both on and off premises is 18.
 National blood alcohol limit for driving a vehicle is 0.3%.

-In 2009, elementary schools introduced a school subject called ‘Healthy Lifestyles’, including study on substance abuse prevention.
+In 2009, elementary schools introduced a school subject called 'Healthy Lifestyles', including study on substance abuse prevention.
 The intended action area of this plan was community and workplace action towards alcoholism in Montenegro.

 In 2012, the National strategy to prevent harmful use of alcohol and alcohol-related disorders in Montenegro, was developed and published.
 It presented a plan for 2013 to 2020.
 Areas of priority in the strategy include: